What is Batting for Change?

 The story of Batting for Change

-Ryan Carters founded Batting for Change in 2013 with a vision to bring cricket lovers together in support of a more level playing field in global education.
+Ryan Carters founded Batting for Change in 2013 in conjunction with The LBW Trust, with a vision to bring cricket lovers together in support of a more level playing field in global education.

 The inaugural Batting for Change campaign during BBL03 raised $30,000 for the LBW Trust to support the construction of three new classrooms at the Heartland School in Kathmandu, Nepal.
 In its second year Batting for Change raised $108,000.
 This money was used to support the university education of 500 women at the SPRJ Kanyashala Trust in Mumbai, India.
-Last year, in BBL05, Batting for Change raised $149,000 to support the education of 600 young women in India and Sri Lanka, and the construction of two new classrooms at the Heartland School, Nepal.
+In BBL05, Batting for Change raised $149,000 to support the education of 600 young women in India and Sri Lanka, and the construction of two new classrooms at the Heartland School, Nepal.
+In BBL06, more than $150,000 was raised to support three worthy initiatives (see BBL06 beneficiaries).

 It is our hope that the Batting for Change vision will inspire cricket lovers everywhere to stand up to level the global playing field in global education.